DalgoT4D/DDP_backend/README.NotificationSystem.md

 ## Python Backend for Managing Notifications

-The backend will provide a robust infrastructure for managing notifications, including creation, storage, retrieval, and delivery through various channels like email and Discord.
-It will offer a RESTful API for interaction with the front end and incorporate a pub-sub model for efficient notification distribution.

 ### Notification Model
 Creation of a Django model named `Notification` to store notification details such as:
 - Sender